AliBa1/server-ids/README.md

 [![Coverage](https://img.shields.io/badge/Coverage-77.9%25-brightgreen)](https://github.com/AliBa1/server-ids/actions)

-Network Intrusion Detection System prototype for a REST API using HTTP

 ## Abstract
+This is a Network Intrusion Detection System prototype for a REST API made in Golang.
+The system detects attacks such as SQL Injection, XSS, broken access control, and more going forward.
+The site is hosted and can be accessed [here](http://server-ids.up.railway.app).
+The site serves as a company website for internal users to view shared documents.
+This shows a real world example of how an IDS can be used to find attacks that could happen on an application like this.
+Going forward an IPS can be added to it to prevent attacks once they are detected.

 ## Introduction